NemoChenTW/TriangularMatrix/README.md

 + `TriangularMatrixEnv::showVersion();`

 ## Shared Library ##
-If you need the shared library version, download the file in directory `Lib`. <br/>
+If you need the shared library version, download the file in directory `Lib32` or `Lib64`. <br/>
-The directory `Lib` include all the file you need by using in shared library way.
+The directory include all the file you need by using in shared library way.

 ##Example##